Covid 19 Delta outbreak: 172 cases as country moves into traffic light system - NZ Herald

 The Government had prepared for a new variant and it was "ready and had plans in place".

-Asked if it was a matter of time until Omicron arrived in NZ, Hipkins replied: "I would say so."
+It was only a matter of time until Omicron arrived in NZ, Hipkins said.

-Asked if it would extend border restrictions, he said they were still planning for January and February cohorts and it was under constant review.
-He said it was a possibility it could be extended.
+Border restrictions were under constant review and could be extended, he said.
+Planning was still under way for January and February.